benjaminleon/ubiquiti/README.md

 - Device status history tracking
 - Support for various device types (routers, switches, cameras, door access systems)

-## Prerequisites

-### Runtime Requirements
-- Go 1.23.0 or later
-- PostgreSQL 12 or later (if not using Docker)
-- Docker and Docker Compose (if using containerized deployment)

-### Development Requirements
-- PostgreSQL client tools (if working with local database)

 ## Getting Started

 First, clone the repository: